Cancer pain can usually be controlled. It’s rare to have cancer pain that can’t be lessened or changed.

 Some people have pain that comes and goes, and only need to take painkillers from time to time.
 Others have pain all the time.
 It’s better to prevent pain rather than waiting until it comes back.
 For women experiencing constant pain, it’s important to start pain relief when discomfort starts and continue taking it at regular intervals.

 There are different ways of taking or giving drugs to manage cancer pain.
 The method used will vary according to the drug, the level of pain and other symptoms, such as nausea or vomiting.

-Addiction to painkillers is very unlikely in women with secondary breast cancer.
+Addiction to painkillers is very unlikely in women with metastatic breast cancer.
 The dose of the drugs can be increased or decreased according to individual needs.
 If one painkiller stops controlling pain, there are others that can be tried.